 - Recommended from Chrome Ready: How to boot from a bootable USB drive on a Chromebook.

 What is balenaEtcher?

 balenaEtcher, otherwise known as simply Etcher, is a lightweight flashing tool capable of writing and generating images in the ISO and IMG formats.
 The tool is available for Windows, macOS, and Linux and can be used effortlessly on three of these platforms.
 You might be wondering: Where is Chrome OS here?
-Your concern is quite genuine, and we thought likewise too at one point, but then we saw that Etcher is available for Linux, so, subsequently, it can readily be grabbed on Chromebooks as well.
+Your concern is quite genuine, and we thought likewise too at one point, but then we saw that Etcher is available for Linux, so, subsequently, it can readily be grabbed on Chromebooks.
 Didn’t get it?
 Let us explain.

 Chrome OS has been blessed with the subOS of the Linux Terminal ever since Chrome OS, the stable release of Chrome OS 69 dropped.
 Quick reminder: The latest release of the operating system is 98.
-In case you missed it, here’s where you can find everything new about it.
-Anyhow, Linux lets us install high-end software, write and develop code, and make our Chromebooks more feature-rich than ever.
+If you missed it, here’s where you can find everything new about it.
+Linux lets us install high-end software, write and develop code, and make our Chromebooks more feature-rich than ever.